CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Details of Procedural Annotation

 This appendix describes the implementation details of Algorithm~\ref{alg:gt_generation} for deriving the flow field $\mathbf{V}^*$ and the reference trajectory $\tau^*$.
 For clarity, we distinguish pixel-grid coordinates $\mathbf{p}\in\{0,\dots,W\!-\!1\}\times\{0,\dots,H\!-\!1\}$ from normalized continuous coordinates $\mathbf{x}\in[0,1]^2$ used in the main text.
-Grid-defined maps (masks, distance fields, and potentials) are queried at continuous $\mathbf{x}$ via standard bilinear interpolation on the $H{\times}W$ raster.
-Distances are computed in pixel units and are converted to normalized coordinates when forming $\mathbf{V}^*$ or storing $\tau^*$.
+Grid-defined maps (masks and fields) are queried at continuous $\mathbf{x}$ via standard bilinear interpolation on the $H{\times}W$ raster.
+Distances are computed in pixel units and converted to normalized coordinates when forming $\mathbf{V}^*$ or storing $\tau^*$.